f5devcentral/f5-agility-labs-irules/docs/class2/module3/lab1.rst

 You will notice that the function has 2 arguments, the first being the text of the actual query.
-Because this method is asynchronous, the second argument is the callback function that will get executed when the query answer is received by the BIG-IP.
+Because this method is asynchronous, the second argument is the callback function that will get executed when the query answer is received by Node.js.

 To demonstrate asynchronous behavior, we will put logging statements before and after the query method as such: